 The projects’ gross revenue is Ksh 10,700.
 The only additional cost is labour at Ksh 6,000 getting you a net profit of Ksh 4,700.
 The overall benefits for keeping 1000 layers are as shown above.

 - Stagger your production to have up to to seven (7)* broods in an year.
 If you have a capacity of 100 birds, you can raise 700 birds in an year compounding your profits 7 times.
+(Assumption is that you allow 21 days to fumigate and sanitize the poultry house before introducing the next flock and produce for 49 (52-3) weeks of active production.)

 - Slaughter and market dressed chicken meat since value-added products fetch more profits than live birds.